sheilasaia/p-cycling-in-stream-biofilms/README.md

 These data were collected during a laboratory experiment from 20151003 to 20151005.

 **Geographic location of data collection**<br>
-These data were collected in Cascadilla Creek, Ithaca, NY as well as in the Soil & Water Lab at Cornell University in Ithaca, NY.
+These data were collected in Cascadilla Creek, Ithaca, NY, USA as well as in the Soil & Water Lab at Cornell University in Ithaca, NY, USA.

 **Information about funding sources that supported the collection of the data**<br>
 Sheila Saia was supported by a Cornell University CALS Land Grant Fellowship and USEPA STAR Fellowship.
 This project was supported by a USDA NIFA grant #2014-67019-21636.